Alpine-DAV/ascent/src/docs/sphinx/Actions/Binning.rst

   An example of spatial under sampling.

-When multiple values fall into a sinlge bin (i.e., undersampling), we aggregate values using the following options:
+When multiple values fall into a single bin (i.e., undersampling), we aggregate values using the following options:

 *  min: minimum value in a bin
 *  max: maximum value in a bin